w010/w_query2csv/README.md

 potentially dangerous if used in wrong way.
 Downloading full database tables by people who are not permitted may be a disaster - passwords leak, session hijack, etc... - so better check twice where do you put this plugin and what have you configured there, to not allow downloading any sensitive data by mistake!

-I recommend always embeding it on pages with BE-user or admin access only, unless you are sure what are you doing.
+I recommend embedding it always on pages with BE-user or admin access only, unless you are sure what are you doing.